How SmartWay Advances Sustainable Transportation Supply Chains

 So many businesses and environmental organizations participate because SmartWay has helped raise awareness concerning freight’s economic importance, underscore its prominence in the value chain, and make it clear that optimizing the transportation network can help corporate leaders and government policy makers get closer to achieving their environmental goals.

-Since 2004, SmartWay partners have saved over 7 billion gallons of fuel, lowered fuel costs by $24.9 billion and reduced carbon emissions by 72.8 million metric tons.
+Since 2004, SmartWay partners have saved over 196.5 million barrels of oil, lowered fuel costs by $27.8 billion and reduced emissions of harmful air pollutants by 94 million tons.

 The Future of SmartWay: Vision 2020